 Description

-A globe valves is different from a ball valve and is a type of valve used for regulating flow in a pipeline, consisting of a movable disk-type element and a stationary ring seat in a generally spherical body.
+Globe valves are different from a ball valve and are a type of valve used for regulating flow in a pipeline, consisting of a movable disk-type element and a stationary ring seat in a generally spherical body.

 Although globe valve-Carbon in the past had spherical bodies which gave them their name, many modern globe valves do not have much of a spherical shape.
 However, the term globe valve is still often used for valves that have such an internal mechanism.
 In plumbing, valves with such a mechanism are also often called stop valves since they don’t have spherical housing, but the term stop valve may refer to valves that are used to stop flow even when they have other mechanisms or designs.